Promise-Foundation/praevisio/docs/tutorials/index.md

 These hands-on tutorials turn Praevisio into a learn-by-doing AI governance lab.

 Structure
-- Each lesson introduces: a real standards hook (NIST AI RMF / EU AI Act / ISO 42001), a new promise in YAML, and one new type of evidence collected with an open-source tool.
+- Each lesson introduces a real standards hook (NIST AI RMF / EU AI Act / ISO 42001) and at least one new governance artifact (promise, evidence, or gate).
 - Lessons build on each other but are self-contained experiments.

 Standards spine